Healthy Postnatal Diet for Indian Moms | SuperBottoms

 IMPORTANT NOTE – Sometimes depression can also be triggered by additional work and your child falling sick or having health issues.
 Using Reusable Diapers can lead to fewer rashes and skin-related health issues.

-Also, using a Laundry Detergent that is specially formulated for cloth diapers and kids' apparel can help reduce skin and health issues that can arise from using a chemical-loaded detergent.
+Also, using a Laundry Detergent specially formulated for cloth diapers and kids' apparel can help reduce the skin and health issues that can arise from using a chemical-loaded detergent.

-Postpartum Diet – Effects On Hormones & Mental Health
+Postpartum Diet – Effects on Hormones and Mental Health

 Hormones and hormonal levels during pregnancy are different from what they usually are.
 And it takes a while to get the hormones adjusted and back to normal after delivery.
-In some cases, it takes up to a year to get the insulin, estrogenic and progesterone levels back to normal.
-So, foods that can help regulate these hormones are a must as part of a postnatal diet.
+In some cases, getting the insulin, estrogenic and progesterone levels back to normal takes up to a year.
+So, foods that can help regulate these hormones are a must as part of a breastfeeding mother diet chart.
 Here are a few tips that can help you in this regard –

-2. Avoid sugar and carbohydrate loaded foods, as they can interfere with your insulin level and spike the sugar levels up.
+• Avoid sugar and carbohydrate-loaded foods, as they can interfere with your insulin levels and spike your sugar levels.

-Many people believe that eating food loaded with sugar and ghee / clarified butter can help you gain strength and stamina and helps in milk production.
-This is a myth that you need to stay clear of.
+Many people believe that eating food loaded with sugar and ghee / clarified butter can help you gain strength and stamina and help in milk production.
+This is a myth that you need to avoid.
 Instead, include sugar and ghee in your meal in a moderate amount and avoid deep-fried, excessively spicy food or raw foods that can cause indigestion.
-You can also check out the list of anti-lactogenic foods in our article Healthy Foods To Increase Breastmilk Supplyc.

 A healthy diet combined with a good night's sleep, an active lifestyle, and postpartum exercises (Read about postpartum workout HERE) is the key to faster recovery and healthy life after childbirth.

-While breastfeeding, you should consume around 10 – 12 glasses of water every day.
+Ans.
+While breastfeeding, you should consume around 10 – 12 glasses of water daily.

-Q2 I am a mother of twins.
-Will my nutritional needs be different from singleton moms?
+Q2.
+I am a mother of twins.
+Will my nutritional needs be different from those of singleton moms?

-Exclusively breastfeeding moms need around 500 extra calories per child per day to fulfil their nutritional needs.
-However, consult a nutritionist to prepare the best meal plan to meet the needs of your baby and you.
+Ans.
+Exclusively breastfeeding moms need around 500 extra calories per child daily to fulfil their nutritional needs.
+However, consult a nutritionist to prepare the best meal plan to meet your baby's and your needs.

 Best Sellers